What to do in Orlando: 2 week Orlando trip plan

 A must-visit on your Orlando trip – Disney’s Hollywood Studios

 This used to be called MGM Studios and has always been one of my favourite Orlando theme parks.
 Like at Magic Kingdom, I just love the entrance to this park with the Hollywood-style roadways and props.
-Being thrill-seekers, we headed straight to the high-energy rides, Rock n Rolla Coaster with Aerosmith and the Hollywood Tower of Terror which are adjacent to one another.
+Being thrill-seekers, we headed straight to the high-energy rides, Rock n Roller Coaster with Aerosmith and the Hollywood Tower of Terror which are adjacent to one another.
 Both also have a single rider line which is perfect if you want to run on again and don’t mind sitting with a stranger – although, despite skipping a 35-min line, by fluke I was sat in the same car as my dad anyway!
 Toy Story Land also opened here in Summer 2018 and has been ridiculously popular!
 There are also some smaller attractions at this park, such as the 100 Years of Disney Magic gallery (which I LOVED).

 Of course, the major attraction at Disney’s Hollywood Studios is the epic, new, 14-acre Star Wars: Galaxy’s Edge land.
 Star Wars fans will be delighted by the immersive land, which has incredible attention to detail and two brand new Star Wars rides (Star Wars: Millennium Falcon – Smugglers Run and Star Wars: Rise of the Resistance).
-These are also rides where reserving a FastPass or boarding card by booking your tickets in advance is highly recommended.
+These are also rides where reserving a Genie+ or boarding card by booking your tickets in advance is highly recommended.
 You can read our dedicated post to Star Wars: Galaxy’s Edge here.

 Don’t miss: The surprisingly brilliant Toy Story Mania (I laughed hysterically the whole way around!) and Star Wars: Rise of the Resistance.
-Be aware that ‘boarding cards’ for this ride must be pre-booked in advance for your day of visit.

 Don’t bother with: Star Tours, which is a pretty dated simulator ride that will almost certainly close now Galaxy’s Edge is open.